frejnorling/EmailName/README.md

 EmailName
 =========

-Extract perfectly formated names from emails even from UTF-8 emails.
+Extract formated names from any email.

 Demo
 ---